USS Sealion (SS-315): World War II

-Three days later, Sealion moved northward again and commenced hunting between the Shantung peninsula and Korea.
+Three days later, Sealion moved northward again and commenced hunting between the Shandong peninsula and Korea.
 Dense fog blanketed the area and left her blind while her radar was out of commission.
 By midnight on the night of 10–11 July, however, her radar was back in partial operation; and, on the morning of 11 July, she conducted several attacks, sinking two freighters, Tsukushi Maru Number 2 and Taian Maru Number 2.
 The running surface chase with the second freighter involved three attacks over a period of almost seven hours.
 On the third attack, at 07:11, Sealion fired her last torpedo; then, after debris from the explosion had flown over the submarine, she moved down the port quarter of the target, pouring 20 mm shells into the Japanese bridge.
 At 07:14, the freighter disappeared, and Sealion headed south of Tokara Strait.
 On 13 July, she cleared that strait and, on 21 July, she arrived at Midway Island.

-Refitted by Fulton, Sealion departed for the Bashi Channel and her second war patrol on 17 August.
+Refitted by Fulton, Sealion departed for the Bashi Channel on her second war patrol on 17 August.
 Hunting with Growler and Pampanito, she transited the channel and moved into the South China Sea on 30 August.
 During the pre-dawn hours of 31 August, she conducted a night surface attack against a Japanese convoy and heavily damaged a tanker.
 As Rikko Maru billowed black smoke, other Japanese ships took Sealion under fire with deck guns.
 The submarine moved out of the area and executed an end-around to take position ahead of the convoy.
 At 07:20, she again attacked the convoy.
 Within minutes, Shirataka went down; enemy planes began circling the area and the convoy's surface escorts began their search.
 Sealion went deep and headed south.
 Later that day, she closed another target with a merchant ship appearance, but as she reached firing position, the target was made out to be an antisubmarine vessel.
 Three torpedoes were fired, but were spotted by the target's bow lookout.
 The target evaded the torpedoes and the hunter became the hunted.
 Depth charging followed without damage to the submarine; but Sealion, low on fuel and torpedoes, headed for Saipan.